 - Can we improve how waste management services are delivered to downtown businesses in a more effective and efficient way?

-An exciting and new feature of the upcoming SWMMP is an opportunity to engage the University of Guelph’s Ideas Congress (ICON) program as an added research support team.
+An exciting and new feature of the SWMMP engagement process was the opportunity to engage the University of Guelph’s Ideas Congress (ICON) program as an added research support team.
 The ICON program involves students undertaking directed research and reporting to supplement in-depth investigation of various issues, such as those listed above.

-Email email@example.com, subject line SWMMP, to be added to our email distribution list where you’ll get the latest on the SWMMP review progress.
+Email [email protected], subject line SWMMP, to be added to our email distribution list where you’ll get the latest on the SWMMP update progress.